-Forward the proposed amendments to the Personnel Policies and Procedures Manual to the full Board of Directors for consideration and approval.
+Adopt a Resolution approving the amendments to the Personnel Policies and Procedures Manual.

 SUMMARY

 The Board of Directors (Board) adopted the Personnel Policies and Procedures Manual ("Personnel Manual") for the Midpeninsula Regional Open Space District (District) in 2007, with revisions approved in 2009 and 2017.
 The Personnel Manual applies to all District employees (unless specific language is superseded by an existing Memorandum of Understanding for represented staff who are part of the Field Employees Association (FEA)).
 The recommended changes to the Personnel Manual will correct outdated job titles and language; ensure compliance with new federal and state laws; ensure compliance with rules and policy changes that impact employee benefits such as procedures related to the California Public Employees' Retirement System (CalPERS); and incorporate certain changes to the FEA Memorandum of Understanding ("MOU") that are intended to apply to all District employees, especially those related to compensation and benefits.